COGS108/Projects/FinalProject_Guidelines.md

 ### Project Proposal

-The Project Proposal is completed as a group.
 Your proposal must include the following sections:

 **NAMES**: Be sure to include each member’s name